LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 100 (--x------)
 Can cd into the directory.
 ```
-The 100 case is quite interesting as once you enter a directory the file permissions determine what you can do.
+If you want to have a more comprehensive look at how these permissions affect directories, or if you want to experiment, the script in `./DirectoryPermissions/perms.sh` will be useful for you.
+It will show more nuanced permissions like 100, 300, and 400.
+I will only go over the 100 permission as that truly shows what executable permissions gives a user for a directory.
+A directory with only `--x` only allows a user to `cd` into that directory, but once they are in the directory a file's permissions determines what can be done to itself.
+Once again, the directory permissions only determine what can be done to the directory's list and not the files inside.
+The executable bit on a directory just allows access into dentry list.
-This would mean you can cd into the directory and still read, write, or execute a file if the file allows it.
+This would mean you can cd into the directory and still read, write, or execute a file if the file allows it because the file has its own permissions.
-It is not very practical, but I suppose it could be used to create secret files that aren't discoverable.
+With a special case like `100`, I suppose you could create secret files that aren't discoverable because of this fact.
-Not that it would be useful anyway because the permissions would either make it impractical for yourself or a security risk for other ownerships.
+Not that it would be useful because the permissions would either make it impractical for yourself or a security risk for other ownerships.
-The reason the execute bit works like this is because a directory is a mapping of names to inodes.
-If you think about these permissions on how it would affect a list it makes a more sense.
-The executable bit is what reveals these inodes with the other bits determining what can be done with the list.
-The read bit says you can read from that list, and the write bit says you can modify the list.

-Funky little examples (excluding /home/Jimbo/Documents)
-//Make programs to show this
-//show that ls needs exec
-The entire directory path and their permissions have to allow for a user to access the file they want, and it is used as a way to enforce security.
-The easiest way to think about how permissions work for a directory is the think of them as a step.
-The file path shows all the steps you will need to take with each step needing to grant you access to move forward.
-This example path and permissions in absolute form will be used as an example.
+Nonetheless, this is how permissions work for directories.
+//MAKE A PROGRAM FOR THIS AS WELL
+Hopefully now you won't make the mistake of assuming a file can't be deleted if it's owned by a different person because it is the directory itself to determine that action not the file.
+To sum up the permission system for directories, the execute bit allows dereferencing the inodes in the dentry list, read allows reading of the dentry list, and write allows changing the dentry list (with +x).

 ##### Permissions Along Directory Path

 ```
 /home/Jimbo/SomeDir/file.txt